 A system diagram of quality-aware image encoding, decoding and quality analysis system is shown in Fig. 1.
 A feature extraction process is first applied to the original image, which is assumed to have perfect quality.
-The qualityaware image is obtained by embedding these features as invisible messages into the original image.
+The quality-aware image is obtained by embedding these features as invisible messages into the original image.
 The quality-aware image may then pass through a "distortion process" before it reaches the receiver side.
-Here the "distortion process" before it seen a distortion channel in an image communication system, with possibly lossy compression, noise contamination and/or postprocessing involved.
+Here the "distortion process" is general in concept.
+It can be a distortion channel in an image communication system, with possibly lossy compression, noise contamination and/or postprocessing involved.
 It can also be any other processes that may alter the image.

 Fig. 1.
-Quality-aware image encoding, decoding and quality analysis system.
+Quality-aware image encoding, decoding, and quality analysis system.